ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: Motivation

 To quantify overall agent performance on common web automation tasks, we collected six tasks from prior work~\cite{he2024webvoyager, deng2025simura,krosnick2021understanding, dong2022webrobot}.
-These tasks require the agents to navigate the web, fill forms, filter, extract information, search, and summarize content, and they span different application domains, including flight reservation, housing, pet, online shopping, research publications, and news.
-More details on the study tasks are in Appendix~\ref{appendix:formative_tasks}.
-We evaluated the agent's performance to complete given tasks under three conditions, to evaluate both agents' base ability to complete the task and their ability to reapply previous low-level traces and high-level plans towards new tasks: \begin{itemize}[leftmargin=*] \item Task-Only: The agent is only provided with the task prompt from the user (e.g., ``help me search for product information''); \item Task + Success-Traces: The agent is provided with the user prompt describing the task together with a previous successful execution trace containing low-level, detailed actions taken on each webpage (e.g., opened a drop-down menu, typed content in a text field; Figure~\ref{fig:workflow_baselines}~A); \item Task + Magentic-UI Plan: The agent is provided with the task prompt together with a high-level workflow outlining the main steps obtained with Magentic-UI's plan-learning method (e.g., step 1: navigate to a user-specified website, step 2: search content; Figure~\ref{fig:workflow_baselines}~B). \end{itemize}
+These tasks require web agents to navigate the web, fill forms, apply filters, extract information, and summarize content, and the tasks span different application domains, including searching flights, housing, pets, online shopping products, research publications, and news.
+More details of the tasks are in Appendix~\ref{appendix:formative_tasks}.
+We evaluated the web agent's performance to complete these tasks under three conditions, to understand the agent's ability to finish the tasks and reapply previous low-level action traces and high-level plans towards new tasks:

+\begin{itemize}[leftmargin=*] \item \textbf{Condition 1 Task-Only:} The agent is only provided with the task prompt from the user (e.g., ``help me search for product information from an online shopping website''); \item \textbf{Condition 2 Task + Success-Traces:} The agent is provided with the user prompt describing the task together with a previous successful execution trace containing low-level, detailed actions taken on each webpage (e.g., opened a drop-down menu, typed content in a text field; Figure~\ref{fig:workflow_baselines}~A); \item \textbf{Condition 3 Task + Magentic-UI Plan:} The agent is provided with the task prompt together with a high-level workflow outlining the main steps obtained with Magentic-UI's plan-learning method (e.g., step 1: navigate to a user-specified website, step 2: search content; Figure~\ref{fig:workflow_baselines}~B). \end{itemize}